Logistics & Supply Management

 When considering Government contracts, there are two approaches that are used for providing the equipment necessary to execute the contract.
 The equipment can be Contractor-Furnished Equipment (CFE) or GFE.
 Therefore, analyses must be performed to determine the optimal approach.
 The general policy is to have the contractor furnish the equipment needed.

-However, the equipment can be furnished by the Government if it is in the best interest of the Government to provide GFE for use by the contractor.
+However, the government can furnish the equipment if it is in the government’s best interest to provide GFE for use by the contractor.
 Typically, a model is developed for analyzing both CFE and GFE when considering the use of GFE.
-Decisions to provide GFE must be identified and a comparison made of the cost difference between using GFE or CFE.
+Decisions to provide GFE must be identified, and a comparison made of the cost difference between using GFE or CFE.
 Reasons for this decision can be related to standardization, economy, production, or other circumstances.
 [1]

 The Contractor shall use Standard Form 1428 for Inventory Disposal.